-James A. Sherer is a partner in BakerHostetler’s New York office, chairs the Information Governance practice team, and serves as part of the eDiscovery and Management and Privacy and Data Protection groups.
+James Sherer is a Partner in the New York office of BakerHostetler, where he is a co-leader of the Emerging Technology team for the Digital Assets and Data Management Group and directs the firm’s Artificial Intelligence and Information Governance engagements.
 James assists with oversight of discovery and Electronically Stored Information issues for firm clients.
-He is also tasked with “deep dive” technological and case law-related assignments for omnibus motions and case strategy.
-James’s work and scholarship focuses on litigation; discovery management processes; enterprise risk; records and information governance; data privacy, security, and bank secrecy; technology integration issues; artificial intelligence; and related merger and acquisition diligence.
+James is also tasked with “deep dive” technological and case law-related assignments for omnibus motions and case strategy.
+James’s work and scholarship focuses on litigation; discovery management processes; enterprise risk; records and information governance; data privacy, security, and bank secrecy; technology integration issues; artificial intelligence; social media and the Internet of Things, and related merger and acquisition diligence.

-James holds an MBA, his CIPP/US, CIPP/E, CIPM, and FIP data privacy professional credentials, the CIP and IGP information governance designations, and the CEDS and eDPC eDiscovery specialist credentials.
-James is Chambers® Ranked for eDiscovery, a Life Fellow of the American Bar Foundation, and serves as a member of The Sedona Conference® Working Groups One, Six, and Eleven.
+James holds an MBA, the CIPP/US, CIPP/E, CIPM, FIP, and PLS data privacy professional credentials, the CIP and IGP information governance designations, the UCLA Extension Global Cyber Institute’s Cybersecurity Certification, and the CEDS and eDPC eDiscovery specialist credentials.
+James is U.S. and Global Chambers® Ranked for eDiscovery, a Life Fellow of the American Bar Foundation, and serves as a member of The Sedona Conference® Working Groups One, Six, and Eleven.
 He is also a member of the New York State Bar Association eDiscovery Committee as well as the New York eDiscovery Counsel Roundtable.
 James serves as an elected board member for the New York Chapter of ACEDS, the Stecher & Horowitz Foundation, and the Michigan-based Cleveland Manor Community.
 He is admitted to practice in New York, Washington DC, and Michigan.

 Leah Kelman is Associate General Counsel of Herrick, Feinstein LLP.
 She is a litigator concentrating her practice on complex commercial litigation, including class action defense, title insurance, and professional responsibility, ethics and risk management.
 Leah’s practice includes class action and product liability defense work in state and federal court.
 Leah also often represents real estate and title insurance clients, handling complex real estate claims on behalf of their insureds.
 Leah advises the firm on a range of matters including ethics compliance, litigation, risk management and insurance issues.
 Leah is a member of the firm’s Risk Management Committee and serves on the firm’s Electronic Discovery Committee.